What to expect as a PhD candidate

 Additionally, there are activities that transcend these quadrants because they are interdisciplinary or international.
 These activities earn Wildcard credits.

-The doctoral training is designed to help you capitalize on earning new skills.
-At the end of your PhD, the overview of all activities in your PhD Portfolio will provide valuable support for your future job search.
+At the end of your PhD, the overview of all activities in your PhD Portfolio will provide valuable support for your future job search, you also mail RTDO to request an official certificate of completion of the Doctoral Training Programme.

 Doctoral Schools and RTDO